Who we are

 Together our people work towards our purpose of helping build our community to be as strong, cohesive, vibrant and progressive as it can possibly be.

-• The Greytown Lands Trust Board consists of six individuals selected as Trustees by local residents.
+• The Greytown Lands Trust Board is made up of six Trustees elected as Trustees by local residents.

-The process of selection takes place every three years by means of a poll of registered voters in the Greytown District electorate, held concurrently with local government elections.
+Trustee election occurs every three years through a poll of registered voters in the Greytown District electorate, conducted alongside local government elections.

-As a registered charity, because all the profits we make are put to charitable use, we benefit from not having to pay income tax on our earnings.
+As a registered charity, we benefit from not having to pay income tax on our earnings, as all profits are used for charitable purposes.

 • Our Act

-The Greytown District Trust Lands Act 1979 (as amended) sets out our purpose and governs much of our business.
-It is the single most important piece of legislation that is relevant to what we do.
+The Greytown District Trust Lands Act 1979 (as amended) defines our purpose and governs much of our operations.
+It is the most important piece of legislation relevant to our activities.

 Other relevant legislation

-Consistent among other things with our charitable trust status, the scale of our financial operations and our activities in the field of property ownership and property management and also as an employer, there is a wide range of other legislation that applies to our business.
+Consistent among other things with our charitable trust status, the scale of our financial operations, our activities in the field of property ownership and property management, and also as an employer, there is a wide range of other legislation that applies to our business.
 This includes but is not limited to:

 • Charities Act 2005